vishvAsa/AgamaH_vaiShNavaH/gauDIyaH/paramparA/influences.md

 > A +++(presumably eastern)+++ commentator to Keshava Kashmiri, identifies the two devis accompanying Vishnu/Krishna in a particular dhyana as lakShmI and sarasvatI.

 ### सहजीयाः
+#### Deviances
+The Gosvāmīs Demanded a Foundation of Vidhi (Rules).
+The sahajiyās wanted to jump straight to the "love affairs of Radha and Krishna" without qualification.

+The Gosvāmīs Created a Demanding Intellectual and Institutional Framework.
+The sahajiyā mindset is anti-intellectual and anti-authoritarian.

+The Gosvāmīs Mandated Extreme Personal Purity and Asceticism.
+The sahajiyās often used the līlā of Krishna as a pretext for their own sensual indulgence.

+#### Criticism
 > There are many *sahajiyās* who decry the activities of the six Gosvāmīs — Śrīla Rūpa, Sanātana, Raghunātha dāsa, Bhaṭṭa Raghunātha, Jīva and Gopāla Bhaṭṭa Gosvāmīs — who are the personal associates of Śrī Caitanya Mahāprabhu and who enlightened society by writing books on devotional service.
 Similarly, Narottama dāsa Ṭhākura and other great *ācāryas* like Madhvācārya, Rāmānujācārya and others accepted many thousands of disciples to induce them to render devotional service.
 However, there is a class of *sahajiyās* who think that these activities are opposed to the principles of devotional service.
 Indeed, they consider such activities simply another phase of materialism.
 Thus opposing the principles of Śrī Caitanya Mahāprabhu, they commit offenses at His lotus feet.
 > ...
 > The *sahajiyās’* understanding of the love affairs between Rādhā and Kṛṣṇa is not bona fide because they do not follow the principles laid down by the six Gosvāmīs.
 Their illicit connection and their imitation of the dress of Rūpa Gosvāmī, as well as their avoidance of the prescribed methods of revealed scriptures, will lead them to the lowest regions of hell.
 These imitative *sahajiyās* are cheated and unfortunate.
 They are not equal to advanced devotees (*paramahaṁsas*)*.* Debauchees and *paramahaṁsas* are not on the same level.